-In the video below, Grace Helbig attempts to prepare a raw-tuna poke bowl in a kitchenette that's being towed across bumpy terrain at 15 miles per hour.
+In a fun video, Grace Helbig attempts to prepare a raw-tuna poke bowl in a kitchenette careening across bumpy terrain at 15 miles per hour.

 "This is my X Games," says the YouTube star.
 "I feel like Tony Hawk."

 As the flatbed trailer bucks and sways, does Glad's Press'n Seal cling wrap hold firm to the containers of ingredients?
 Do utensils go flying?
 Will Helbig fall flat on her face and sue for millions?

 Portal A shot Glad's "Off-Road Kitchen Challenge" on a ranch in Simi Valley, Calif., where parts of Westworld are filmed.
 It follows last year's "Upside-Down Cooking Challenge," in which Hannah Hart made a giant burrito while suspended from the ceiling.
 That clip ultimately garnered more than 5 million views across all platforms.

 "With the success of Hannah's video, we saw potential for a Glad kitchen challenge series, pushing the product and and a creator to hilarious and unprecedented new limits," says Portal A senior project manager Grace Emery.

 Helbig, who often tackles food content in her videos, had never tried making a poke bowl before, "and thought the contrast of wild-west chaos with a trendy snack was hilarious," Emery says.
 "This video was unscripted, so any of the language you hear in there is 100 percent Grace."